Obituary of Cor Groenewegen

 Cremation has taken place.
 Friends may visit at the McFarlane & Roberts Funeral Home, 2240 Wharncliffe Road.
 S., Lambeth (519) 652-2020 on Thursday, August 1, 2019 from 2 – 4 p.m. and 7 – 9 p.m.
 The memorial Funeral Mass celebrating Cor’s life will be held at All Saints Parish, 124 Front Street East, Strathroy, ON 7G 1Y9 on Friday, August 2, 2019 at 11:30 a.m.
 Father Robert Weaver celebrating.
 Interment Sacred Heart Cemetery, Mount Brydges at a later date.
 Donations to Lion’s Eyes Right c/o 4800 Richardson Side Road, R.R.#5, Tilbury, Ontario, L0P 2L0 or London Regional Cancer Program, c/o LHSC Foundation, 747 Baseline Road East, London, Ontario N6C 2R6.
 On-line condolences are available through www.mcfarlane-roberts.ca.
 A Lions Club Memorial Service will be conducted at the funeral Home at 6:30pm.

 The family would like to thank all the staff at SouthWest Middlesex Health Centre, especially Dr. Jennifer Parr, for their outstanding care and compassion.
-As well, appreciation to the Palliative Care Team for their support and assistance during the challenging time of Cor’s illness.To send flowers to the family of Cor Groenewegen, please visit Tribute Store
+As well, appreciation to the Palliative Care Team for their support and assistance during the challenging time of Cor’s illness.To send flowers to the family or plant a tree in memory of Cor Groenewegen, please visit Tribute Store